-shares (or shares if the underwriters exercise their option to purchase additional shares in full).

-Option to purchase additional shares

-We have granted the underwriters a 30-day option to purchase up to additional shares of our common stock at the public offering price, less underwriting discounts and commissions on the same terms as set forth in this prospectus.

-Use of proceeds

-We estimate that the net proceeds to us from the sale of shares of our common stock in this offering will be approximately \$ million, or \$ million if the underwriters exercise their option to purchase additional shares in full, assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds of this offering, together with our existing cash, cash equivalents and shortterm investments, for (i) developing TC-210 through the completion of our planned Phase 1/2 clinical trial, (ii) developing TC-110 through a Phase 1 clinical trial, (iii) developing TC-220 through a Phase 1/2 clinical trial, (iv) funding manufacturing activities to support our planned Phase 1/2 clinical trial of TC-210.
-Phase 1 clinical trial of TC-110 and Phase 1/2 clinical trial of TC-220 and (v) working capital and other general corporate purposes.
+THE OFFERING Shares of common stock offered by us 5,000,000 shares Shares of our common stock to be outstanding after this offering 23,189,901 shares (or 23,939,901 shares if the underwriters exercise their option to purchase additional shares in full).
+Option to purchase additional shares We have granted the underwriters a 30-day option to purchase up to 750,000 additional shares of our common stock at the public offering price, less underwriting discounts and commissions on the same terms as set forth in this prospectus.
+Use of proceeds We estimate that the net proceeds to us from the sale of shares of our common stock in this offering will be approximately \$67.3 million, or \$77.7 million if the underwriters exercise their option to purchase additional shares in full, assuming an initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds of this offering, together with our existing cash, cash equivalents and short- term investments, for (i) developing TC-210 through the completion of our planned Phase 1/2 clinical trial, (ii) developing TC-110 through a Phase 1 clinical trial and TC- 220 through a Phase 1/2 clinical trial, (iii) funding continued development of our TRuC- T cell platform, (iv) funding manufacturing activities to support our planned Phase 1/2 clinical trial of TC-210, Phase 1 clinical trial of TC-110 and Phase 1/2 clinical trial of TC-220 and (v) funding new and ongoing research and development activities, working capital and other general corporate purposes.
 See "Use of Proceeds."

-Proposed Nasdaq Global Market symbol
+Proposed Nasdaq Global Market symbol "TCRR" Risk Factors Investment in our common stock involves substantial risks.
+You should read this prospectus carefully, including the section entitled "Risk Factors" and the financial statements and the related notes to those statements included in this prospectus, before investing in our common stock. purchasing an aggregate of approximately \$30.0 mil s), including those affiliated with certain of our directors, have indicated an interest in lion of shares of our common stock in this offering at the initial public offering price.